Programs and Services

 Rural Mail Couriers Alert Program is delivered in partnership with Canada Post Couriers and is an extension of the Reassurance Program.
 Couriers will keep a friendly eye open for any signs that assistance is needed.
 There is no charge for this program.

-Home Help and Maintenance is available for clients to assist with routine household tasks and assistance with small, one-time chores around the house.
+Homemaking and Home Maintenance is available for clients to assist with routine household tasks and assistance with small, one-time chores around the house.

 Brokered Worker Programs: CCCH matches 'in need' clients with brokered workers.
 Brokered workers can assist with routine household indoor or outdoor tasks, or one-time specific jobs.